Honda Civic (eleventh generation): Mexico

-The eleventh-generation Civic was launched in Mexico on 6 August 2021, only available as a Sedan bodystyle, it is available in three trim levels: i-Style, Sport and Touring.
-It is available with two powertrain options: 2.0-litre K20C2 petrol and a 1.5-litre L15BG FFV turbocharged petrol.
+The eleventh-generation Civic was launched in Mexico on 6 August 2021, only available as a sedan sourced from Canada.
+It is available in three trim levels: i-Style, Sport and Touring.
+It is available with two powertrain options: 2.0-litre K20C2 petrol and a 1.5-litre L15BG FFV turbocharged petrol engine.

-The facelifted Civic debuted in Mexico on 5 November 2024, with three variants: i-Style, Sport Hybrid and Touring Hybrid.
+The facelifted Civic was launched in Mexico on 5 November 2024, with three variants: i-Style, Sport Hybrid and Touring Hybrid.
 For engines, the i-Style trim uses the 2.0-litre K20C2 petrol while the Sport and Touring trim levels use the 2.0-litre LFC2 e:HEV petrol hybrid.

 Peru

 The eleventh-generation Civic was launched in Peru on 25 September 2022, in a sole variant, it is powered by a 1.5-litre L15B7 turbocharged petrol engine.

 South Africa

 The eleventh-generation Civic was launched in South Africa on 4 August 2022, in a sole RS trim, it is powered by a 1.5-litre L15B7 turbocharged petrol engine.

+The Civic was discontinued in South Africa in August 2026, due to "the South African market continues to show a strong and growing preference for SUVs".